 Development and new applications of wastewater epidemiology

-The laboratory developed innovative methodologies to evaluate the population consumption of substances starting from the analysis of metabolic residues in urban wastewater.
+The laboratory developed innovative methodologies to evaluate the population consumption of psychoactive substances starting from the analysis of the metabolic residues in urban wastewater.
 The studies are conducted in the framework of a European network (www.score-network.eu) in collaboration with the European Monitoring Centre of Drugs and Drug Addiction.
-In addition to drugs of abuse, the consumption of alcohol, caffeine, nicotine and more recently of new psychoactive substances (new drugs – EuSeMe project www.euseme.eu) is estimated.
-The same methodology was also used to assess the exposure of the population to food contaminants, such as pesticides and mycotoxins.
-New potential applications, under investigation now, are related to the use of urban wastewater analysis to assess the population status of health of the population through the identification of specific biomarkers.
+In addition to drugs of abuse, the consumption of alcohol, caffeine, nicotine, pharmaceuticals and more recently of new psychoactive substances (new drugs – EuSeMe project www.euseme.eu) is estimated.
+The same methodology was also used to assess the exposure of the population to food and environmental contaminants, such as pesticides and mycotoxins.
+New potential applications, under investigation now, are related to the use of urban wastewater analysis to assess the status of health of the population through the identification of specific biomarkers.

 Nutrient studies as risk factors for the development of chronic diseases

-This research unit have conducted studies with the aim to evaluate the possibility of reducing the consumption of salt in users meals of company canteens and to develop an APP, application on a mobile phone, able to promote the Mediterranean diet in users of company canteens.
+This research unit have conducted studies with the aim to evaluate the possibility of reducing the consumption of salt and to develop an APP, application on a mobile phone, able to promote the Mediterranean diet in users of company canteens.
 Another study is ongoing with the aim to assess the exposure to food contaminants through the analysis of surgical samples of human adipose tissue.
 The environmental and nutritional risk assessment unit of this laboratory is also carrying out a study about nutrient effects on risk factors about the development of chronic diseases.
 To this end, systematic reviews and meta-analysis are performed to study the effects of the consumption on obesity, diabetes and cardiovascular diseases of specific fatty acids and free sugars.

 International Consensus on Cardiopulmonary Resuscitation.